 A phenomenon that Siegal calls “brain pruning” begins.
 Whether we like it or not, we start to specialise.
 We can’t hang on to everything.
 The brain is now working in an entirely different and specialised way.
 Synaptic connections are physically being shaved off.
 It is a necessary process to hone skills.

 In the late teens and early twenties, the brain is also laying down myelin over connections to improve speed and coordination.
 This brain remodelling is happening during the adolescent period.
 Think of it all as a massive construction site.
 This is where we as teachers can help enormously.

 Teaching Teens is an Opportunity to Do Great Things

 Our opportunity as teachers, is to teach adolescents how to develop these functions.
 To assure them that they aren’t out of control or crazed.
 To empower them and help them know that they are “seen” by us, their mentors and elders, who they still need to turn to as they transition.
 And very importantly, that their adolescent minds are precious, to be enjoyed and not simply “survived”.
+Thankfully, this is teachable.